oneHamidreza/Meow-Framework-MVVM/README.md

 >android.enableJetifier=true
 >```
 >
-> Remember that you'll need to enable Java 8 & DataBinding in your app module `build.gradle`.
+> Remember that you'll need to enable Java 8 & DataBinding & Kotlin Kapt in your app module `build.gradle`.

 ## 📃 Table of Contents